 The irishgenealogy.ie site will also be getting an upgrade before the festive season arrives.
 We'll be able to enjoy a completely new incarnation and much enhanced version of the Irish Civil Registration indexes.
 This includes all maiden names from 1903 to 1927 (maiden names didn't start appearing in the published birth registration indexes until 1928), as well as birth dates from the same starting date.
 I understand that this new database carries records right up to current, whereas existing versions stop at 1958 (or 1921 for Northern Ireland).
 See Addendum below, also.

-At around the same time, or just possibly into January, the National Archives's collection of Valuation Office field, house, tenure and quarto books will join the line up.
+At around the same time, or just possibly into January, the National Archives's collection of Valuation Office field and house books will join the line up.
 These too, will be getting the freedom of FMP and Family Search.

 Happy so far?
 Let's see what the New Year will bring: